 This license is for group use of Latin 1.
 It applies to a homeschool co-op, school, or other group setting.

 This license is priced per child, so please input the number of children in the group in the quantity space.
-For example, 8 children would be 8 x $45 each = $360.
+(Note that you will still only receive 1 DVD or Digital copy for your group)

 This license requires a minimum of three students in the class.